AntonioCardenas/angularvibecoding/README.md

 - ✅ Keep all configuration and styling (TailwindCSS, DaisyUI, .cursorrules)
 - ✅ Give you a beautiful welcome page
 - ✅ Keep shared utilities (notification, spinner)
+- ✅ **Optional:** Remove cleaning scripts themselves for completely fresh start

 📖 See detailed comparison: [docs/clean-template-modes.md](docs/clean-template-modes.md)

+**Bonus Feature:** After cleaning, you'll be asked if you want to remove the cleaning scripts themselves (the `scripts/` folder and npm commands).
+This gives you a completely fresh start with no template artifacts!

 ## Development server